pranavrc/tenor/README.md

 Here's a [very interesting analysis](http://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/) on common patterns found in over 1300 popular songs.
 One way of generating listenable music would be to create procedures that conform to some of these (though not exactly these) norms.

+***

 ### Rhythm

 Rhythm is, perhaps, the most accessible and instantly decipherable component of a song because it lays out the fundamental structure over which melody and harmony interplay.
 A single rhythmic theme (say, the 4/4) also repeats fairly often in a song, so measures in a specific time signature need not be procedurally generated.

 ##### Time Signature

-A time-signature governs how many beats (or foot-taps) there are in a measure, and the duration of each beat.
+A [time signature](https://en.wikipedia.org/wiki/Time_signature) governs how many beats (or foot-taps) there are in a measure, and the duration of each beat.
 A signature in 4/4 simply means that we repeatedly tap 4 times in quarter-note (1/4 - its length depends on the length of the full note) intervals.
 Here, each tap is a beat and 4 taps make a measure (the repeating basic pattern of the song).
 Here's how we'd tap our feet to *Comfortably Numb* by Pink Floyd (a popular 4/4 song), for instance:

 ```
 Hello Hel - lo Hello - (Rest) Is there - anybody